yuansfer/yuansfer-mobile-sdk-android/README.md

 English | [中文文档](README_zh.md)

 ## Introduction
 yuansfer-payment-android is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for many payments.
-In addition, it includes some other API interfaces with payment.

 ## Quick integration
 * Add the following dependencies in the app's build.gradle file, the payment method is optional